 To answer the questions posed above, we want to emphasize that to practice in a way that benefits children and who they are as human beings, we as practitioners must journey from our head to our heart.
 Elders and traditional teachers have taught us that the longest journey anyone makes is from the head to the heart.
-What does this mean for practice?
-And how do we do this?
-One reason why this head to heart journey is important is because social workers are directly involved in, and influence relationship with families - and, these relationships must be viewed as lifelong.
-Johnson (2000) encourages professionals to believe that personal uniqueness and differences should be valued and respected (p.133).
-In our mainstream western educational training we are taught to be objective: we assess, we recommend and we implement - then we move onto our next 'case file.'
-However, the 'heart' in our practice teaches us and encourages us to practice differently because we as people, as social workers are responsible for the relations and connections we make.
-We very well may see this family in another place and time, or perhaps we will share a sacred ceremony with this family.
+What does this mean for practice and how do we do this?
+One reason why this head-to-heart journey is important is because social workers are directly involved in and influence the relationship with families and these relationships must be viewed as lifelong.
+Johnson (2000) encouraged professionals to believe that personal uniqueness and differences should be valued and respected (p.
+133).
+In our mainstream and western educational training, we are taught to be objective: we assess, we recommend, and we implement and then we move onto our next "case file."
+However, the heart in our practice teaches us and encourages us to practice differently because we, as people and as social workers, are responsible for the relations and connections we make.
+We very well may see this family in another place and time or perhaps we will share a sacred ceremony with this family.
 In our classrooms, the journey from the head to the heart is at times brought together and made present when we share ceremony with our students.
-Ceremony collectively connects each person, each student and ourselves with the past, present, and future, demonstrating the need to work from a holistic place - connecting the head to the heart.
-Ceremonies like smudging encourage students, like the teachings of the Medicine Wheel tell us, to bring forward and engage their whole person (spiritual, emotional, physical, as well as mental).
-When we engage in sacred ceremonies together, relationships are solidified - most times forever.
-For this reason, it is important that we consider all notes and communications as sacred - where any documentation must be scrupulously respected.
-Rather than emphasizing objectivity, we need to remember that we are communicating about our community members, our families - not our "cases."
+Ceremony collectively connects each person, each student, and ourselves with the past, present, and future, demonstrating the need to work from a holistic place - connecting the head to the heart.
+Ceremonies like smudging encourage students and like the teachings of the Medicine Wheel tell us, to bring forward and engage their whole person (spiritual, emotional, physical, as well as mental).
+When we engage in sacred ceremonies together, relationships are solidified - most times, forever.
+For this reason, it is important that we consider all notes and communications as sacred, where any documentation must be scrupulously respected.
+Rather than emphasizing objectivity, we need to remember that we are communicating about our community members and our families - not our "cases."

-In The Northern Direction of Our Journey We Reflect On Our Practice and We Look At Vision and/or Revisioning
+In the Northern Direction of Our Journey, We Reflect on Our Practice and We Look at Vision and Re-visioning

 For Indigenous peoples, vision is critical in our lives and for our future.
 We reflect on our communities, our teachings, and our ancestors to see how their lives impact who and how we are today.
-So, for us as practitioners, we must remember the strength and resiliency of our grandparents, our ancestors and our children who have been warriors throughout history - because we too hope to be remembered in a similar way.
+For us as practitioners, we must remember the strength and resiliency of our grandparents, our ancestors, and our children who have been warriors throughout history because we too hope to be remembered in a similar way.
 Despite the imposition of colonial policies, our people are alive and well.
-Our people are re-claiming traditional teachings and persevering our ways of life in regenerating culture, language and ceremony.
+Our people are re-claiming traditional teachings and persevering our ways of life in regenerating culture, language, and ceremony.
 Our people continue to believe in change.
 In practice, we understand how policies have affected the lives of so many Indigenous children.
-Today, we can re-do practice standards and incorporate traditional teachings into how we do our work.
+Today, we can redo practice standards and incorporate traditional teachings into how we do our work.
 As we continue to re-learn our traditional ways, we know that contemporary practice must be inclusive of varying ways of being.
-In our relationships with non-Indigenous peoples we know that we must work collaboratively and we must model collaboration through meaningful partnerships.
+In our relationships with non-Indigenous peoples, we know that we must work collaboratively and that we must model collaboration through meaningful partnerships.